Welcome to Business Network International or BNI. This information is important reading for all members of BNI.

 Success in BNI means you need to be a positive and supportive member of an organization based upon mutual support.
 This requires commitment to your fellow members as well as to the philosophy of Givers Gain®: by giving business to others, you will get business in return.

-Our mission is to help members increase their business through a structured, positive, and professional "word-of-mouth" programme that enables them to develop long-term, meaningful relationships with quality business professionals.
+Our mission is to help members increase their business through a structured, positive and professional referral program that enables them to develop long-term, meaningful relationships with quality business professionals.

 - I will provide the quality of services at the prices that I have quoted.